jpedro/jpedro.github.io/stuff.md

 very technical at some point.
 And it's worst if this happened recently.

 I know I would be a terrible manager.
 Because I'm fussy about code.
-A comma out of place is a like a small sand in my shoe.
+A comma out of place is a like sand in my shoe.
 I might not remove it immediately but my brain _knows_ it's there.

-And when you code, you have absolute control over every character you type.
+When you code, you have absolute control over every character you type.
 That translate poorly when managing people.

 ## Boredom